cHaMiL8020/chamil-portfolio/projects/edge-forecasting-dcnn-elm-asp.md

 ## 🔹 Context
 - **Type:** MSc Thesis + Research Project
-- **Year:** 2024–2025
+- **Year:** 2025–2026
 - **Institution:** University of Klagenfurt, Austria
 - **Outcomes:**
-  - Extended abstract accepted at **AUTSYS 2025** (*Comparative Evaluation of Lightweight Anomaly Detection Techniques Across Diverse Models and Multi-Modal Datasets for Autonomous Robotic Edge Platforms*).
+  - Extended abstract (*Comparative Evaluation of Lightweight Anomaly Detection Techniques Across Diverse Models and Multi-Modal Datasets for Autonomous Robotic Edge Platforms*).
   - Review paper in preparation: *A Critical and Comprehensive State of the Art Review on Combining Learning and Reasoning for Edge Anomaly Detection.*

 ---